Guo Si: Downfall and death

 However, the situation was totally out of control: there were several tens of battles fought everyday in the alleys or market at its peak.
 The frequent battles had made Chang'an untenable for its inhabitants.
 Therefore, Emperor Xian asked Jia Xu to request a truce between Guo Si and Li Jue, who listened to Jia Xu and temporarily ceased fighting.

-Taking advantage of the chaos and massive confusion caused by the civil war between Li Jue and Guo Si, Emperor Xian sneaked out of Chang'an and was rescued by the leader of the White Wave Bandits, Yang Feng.
+Taking advantage of the chaos and massive confusion caused by the civil war between Li Jue and Guo Si, Emperor Xian sneaked out of Chang'an and was rescued by the former leader of the White Wave Bandits, Yang Feng.
 Yang Feng, along with Dong Cheng, Yang Ding and Xu Huang, defeated Guo Si, who had led his troops in pursuit of the emperor.
 Guo Si returned to Li Jue to make a last-ditch effort to recapture Emperor Xian.
 Li Jue and Guo Si gained initial success by defeating Yang Ding, but were driven back by Yang Feng and Dong Cheng.
 Since then, Guo Si returned to Mei County and never took further action to retrieve the emperor, while Li Jue occupied Chang'an.

 Cao Cao became the next hegemonist to seize control of Emperor Xian as Dong Zhuo, Li Jue and Guo Si had done before him.
 The power of Li Jue and Guo Si had greatly diminished resulting from previous infighting and the loss of Emperor Xian.
 Guo Si was eventually slain by his subordinate Wu Xi (伍習), who led his remnants to join Li Jue in 197.